debray/BROAD-Java/README.md

 > ~/BroadRisky/java -jar runTimePrefApp.jar

+Once the executable file has been created, the program can be run on different computers with the .jar file.

 # Understanding the code
 This section provides a high-level understand of the functions and their dependencies.

+- runTimePrefApp.java contains the main function.
+The max number of rounds is set here with the maxRounds (=50) variable.
+- testSubject.java contains:
+    variable strPath to specify where results are stored.

+    variable numM specifies number of models.

+    variable numN specifies the number of noise levels.

+    array noiseProb specifies the noise levels ({ 0.0, 0.05, 0.10, 0.30 }).

+    array maxErr specifies maximum allowable errors from model ({ 0, 4, 7, 15 }).

+    variable gridSize specifies the gridSize (=11) per parameter.

+    The function testThisSubject() instantiates the likelihood objects for the models, parameter ranges, and testEC object.
+    DesignFunctions() is also instantiated in this function.

+- Likelihood.java integrates the posterior probabilities over model parameters to generate a likelihood for each model.

+- EC2.java calculates the EC^2 objective function given the posterior probabilities over models and parameters and the space of all possible designs.
+Also includes the function updateHT() to update parameter posterior probabilities based on user responses.

+- DesignFunctions.java generates the space of all designs and stores them into 2 multidimensional arrays: Design0 and Design1.

+    The variables Xlo and T specifies the monetary amounts and time delay in the Temporal choice experiment.

+- utility.java contains specifications of different utility models being compared.